-Abstract: The wide-ranging sermon of Samuel the Lamanite, spoken from the top of the city wall of Zarahemla, exhibits poetic features in a censuring passage, features that bear similarities to laments found in the Bible, most notably in the Psalms.
-Like the laments in the Bible, those in Samuel's speech show contacts with worship.
-In distinction to the biblical laments, but like the Thanksgiving Hymns of the Dead Sea Scrolls, the poetic pieces in Samuel's sermon exhibit a set of prophecies that find fulfillment in later periods, including the days of Mormon, the compiler and editor of the Book of Mormon.
+Abstract: The wide-ranging sermon of Samuel the Lamanite, spoken from the city wall of Zarahemla, exhibits poetic features that recall laments found in the Bible, most notably in the Psalms.
+Like laments in the Bible, those in Samuel's speech display traits at home in worship settings.
+But unlike biblical laments, the two poetic pieces in Samuel's sermon unexpectedly contain prophecies, an element that appears elsewhere in the Thanksgiving Hymns of the Dead Sea Scrolls.
+These prophecies in Samuel's poetry find fulfillment in later periods, including in the woeful days of Mormon, the compiler and editor of the Book of Mormon.

-FARMS was the predecessor organization of the Neal A. Maxwell Institute for Religious Scholarship.
-The Maxwell Institute affiliates with Book of Mormon Central to preserve and extend access to scholarly research on the Book of Mormon.
-Items and excerpts are archived by the permission of the Maxwell Institute.
+The Religious Studies Center is collaborating with Book of Mormon Central to preserve and extend access to scholarly research on the Book of Mormon.
+Items are archived by the permission of the Religious Studies Center. https://rsc.byu.edu/

-http://maxwellinstitute.byu.edu/